Marcel Mauss: Critiques

 Another example of a non-reciprocal "free" gift is provided by British anthropologist James Laidlaw (2000).
 He describes the social context of Indian Jain renouncers, a group of itinerant celibate renouncers living an ascetic life of spiritual purification and salvation.
 The Jainist interpretation of the doctrine of ahimsa (an extremely rigorous application of principles of nonviolence) influences the diet of Jain renouncers and compels them to avoid preparing food, as this could potentially involve violence against microscopic organisms.
 Since Jain renouncers do not work, they rely on food donations from lay families within the Jain community.
 However, the former must not appear to be having any wants or desires, and only very hesitantly and apologetically receives the food prepared by the latter.
 "Free" gifts therefore challenge the aspects of the Maussian notion of the gift unless the moral and non-material qualities of gifting are considered.
 These aspects are, of course, at the heart of the gift, as demonstrated in books such as Annette Weiner's (1992) Inalienable Possessions: The Paradox of Keeping While Giving.

-Mauss' view on sacrifice was also controversial at the time.
+Mauss's view on sacrifice was also controversial at the time.
 This was because it conflicted with the psychologisation of individuals and social behavior.
-In addition to this, Mauss' terms like persona and habitus have been used among some sociological approaches.
+In addition to this, Mauss's terms like persona and habitus have been used among some sociological approaches.
 French philosopher Georges Bataille used The Gift to draw new conclusions based on economic anthropology, in this case, an interpretation of how money is increasingly being wasted in society.
 They have also been included in recent sociological and cultural studies by Pierre Bourdieu.
-Bourdieu used Mauss’ concept habitus through sociological concepts of socialization the embodiment of consciousness, an example being muscle memory.
+Bourdieu used Mauss's concept habitus through sociological concepts of socialization the embodiment of consciousness, an example being muscle memory.